lockbook/lockbook/docs/privacy.md

 File names & documents are encrypted so only you or your collaborators can see them.
 We can see the size of your documents after they’ve been compressed and encrypted.

-We can see the shape of your file tree we know when a file is updated.
+We can see the shape of your file tree, and we know when a file is updated.
 We can tell which version of the code you’re running.

 When you sign up for our premium tiers, some information is sent to a payment processor, and we only store the ids that the payment processor replies with.